regis-leray/sbt-docker-image/README.md

 ### Remove an image

 Remove a docker image from local registry with the `dockerImg:rm` task.
-By default we are removing all the build images define by the property `dockerTagNames` but you can override them with `dockerRmImages`
+By default we are removing all the build images define by the property `tagNames`

 ```scala